natallzl/data310/Project1.md

 **What limitations or improvements might you include in order to improve your proposed design?**

 I would use it with a camera that has a higher angle; this would likely help with the overlap issue and help with judging distances even more accurately.
-I might also include a way to tell whether people are violating social distancing or if they are in a group, for example a family or a couple where the people will always be close to one another.
+I might also include a way to tell whether people are truly violating social distancing or if they are in a group, for example a family or a couple where the people will always be close to one another.

 **Code:** [soc_dist_det.py](https://github.com/natallzl/data310/blob/main/soc_dist_det.py)